-The anticipated results from the Phase 1 program are that it will clearly demonstrate that BEA technology can rapidly (<30 seconds) segregate nonradioactive (5 pCi/g) waste filter socks, drums and tanked wastes from radioactive TENORM wastes at the well head shortly after the waste is generated.
+The Phase 2A program will clearly demonstrate that BEA technology can rapidly segregate nonradioactive (5 pCi/g) volumetric waste from radioactive TENORM wastes at the well head shortly after the waste is generated.
 Further this demonstration will clearly provide evidence to: 1) the oil and gas industry, 2) the state of North Dakota, 3) the insurance companies, and 4) the EPA that an acceptable low-cost, low-manpower, solution to TENORM waste segregation issues is available and can be implemented quickly for the North Dakota oil fields.

-Phase 2 will demonstrate the suitability of the X-Rok technology as an encapsulation technology suitable for the rapid solidification and encapsulation of Bakkan shale wastes.
-Further it will be demonstrated that X-Rok prevents radiation exposure from radioactive wastes and the release of radon gas from the waste.
+Phase 2B will demonstrate the suitability of the X-Rok technology as an encapsulation technology suitable for the rapid solidification and encapsulation of Bakkan shale wastes.
+Further it will be demonstrated that X-Rok prevents radiation exposure from radioactive wastes and the release of radon gas from the waste, while also safely binding up significant portions of TENORM waste into useful by-products.